Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Caution about hydrogen peroxide use.

 - What it is and how it works.

-- What to do it you give too much.
+- What to do if you give too much.

 It is essential that you consult a veterinarian before giving your dog hydrogen peroxide.
-There are many cases when hydrogen peroxide can cause more damage and even be fatal.
+There are many cases when it can cause more damage and even be fatal.

 Hydrogen peroxide, as the name implies is simply a liquid composed of hydrogen and oxygen (H2O2).
 It comes in different concentrations, some of which can be potentially toxic to dogs.

-The correct percentage to induce vomiting in dogs is the 3%.
+The correct percentage to induce vomiting in dogs is the 3% solution.
 This means it contains 97% water and 3% hydrogen peroxide.
-Most household peroxide sold at stores in the brown bottle is 3%, but it doesn't hurt to double check!
+Most household peroxide sold at stores in the brown bottle is 3%, but it doesn't hurt to double-check!